Team

-Peter Lind (Assistant Professor, Group leader)
+Peter Lind (Associate Professor, Group leader)

 peter.lind@umu.se

 My current research is focused on predicting evolution on different biological levels.
 We use modelling and bioinformatics to make predictions that can then be tested by experimental evolution in the lab.
 I did my PhD with Dan Andersson at Uppsala University studying mutational biases and the fitness effects of mutations and horizontal gene transfer.
 Then I did a postdoc with Paul Rainey, Massey University, working on the diversity of genetic and phenotypic experimental evolution.
-I am now an Assistant Professor at the Department of Molecular Biology at Umeå University, where I lead a diverse group of talented researchers with aim of developing the field of evolutionary forecasting.
+I am now an Associate Professor at the Department of Molecular Biology at Umeå University, where I lead a diverse group of talented researchers with aim of developing the field of evolutionary forecasting.

 ciaran.gilchrist@umu.se